 Reactive Oxygen Species Detection is another key marker of IRI, and the fluorescent probe dihydroethidium (dHEt) (Sigma-Aldrich) is commonly used to detect superoxides (produced by partial reduction of oxygen by mitochondria during oxidative phosphorylation) and hydrogen peroxide (caused by dismutation of superoxides)9.
 The presence of ROS is represented as total DHE fluorescence (~606 nm), allowing detailed metabolic characterization of IRI.

 The power of multiplexing

-This approach has already been used to investigate the role of inflammatory markers and various enzymes associated with oxidative stress, as well as the potential of using activators of the RISK (reperfusion injury salvage kinase) signalling pathway, such as by insulin, to protect against IRI.
+This approach has already been used to investigate the role of inflammatory markers and various enzymes associated with oxidative stress, as well as the potential of using activators of the RISK (reperfusion injury salvage kinase) signaling pathway, such as by insulin, to protect against IRI.
 The user-defined oxygen profile can be executed automatically by the ACU, consistently and effectively mimicking deprivation and re-oxygenation to gain reliable and biologically-applicable data.
-The high throughput, real-time nature of this method is helping researchers to accelerate ischemia-reperfusion studies, allowing larger scale screening studies and opening up the possibility of analyzing multiple parameters in parallel, to ensure the maximum output of each experiment.
+The high throughput, real-time nature of this method is helping researchers to accelerate ischemia-reperfusion studies, allowing larger-scale screening studies and opening up the possibility of analyzing multiple parameters in parallel, to ensure the maximum output of each experiment.